JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 It basically performs schema migrations whenever we add (or drop) tables or columns from our databases.

-According to FastAPI docs : *A **"migration"** is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc. to replicate those changes in the database, add a new column, a new table, etc.*
+According to the FastAPI docs: *A **"migration"** is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc. to replicate those changes in the database, add a new column, a new table, etc.*

-To know more about migration, check out this [link](https://fastapi.tiangolo.com/tutorial/sql-databases/).
+To know more about migrations, check out this [link](https://fastapi.tiangolo.com/tutorial/sql-databases/).

 For our tutorial, we will be using [Alembic](https://alembic.sqlalchemy.org/en/latest/).
-It is a widely used library for database migrations, you might have already heard about it.
+It is a widely used library for database migrations.
+You might have already heard about it.

 Let’s begin by installing the package alembic with version 1.6.5, this is the version which we are going to use.